JessikaRamirez/pdsnd_github/README.md

 ### Libraries used

 NumPy is the fundamental package for scientific computing in Python.
-It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.
+It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more

 pandas es una biblioteca de código abierto con licencia BSD que proporciona estructuras de datos y herramientas de análisis de datos de alto rendimiento y fáciles de usar para el lenguaje de programación Python.